Woodcraft Folk: History

 In 2000 Woodcraft Folk developed a birthday logo.
 There was much argument about which logo should be used on official publications, with the new square logo favoured for a long time by the Head Office.
 In 2008 Annual Conference Woodcraft Folk voted to stop using the 75th logo and resort only to the round logo on official publications.

 The history within the labour movement can be seen in the book produced by Woodcraft Folk called Fashioning a New World which it commissioned for its 75th birthday.
 Other historical references exist, including Cooperative Banners, a book available from the Rochdale Pioneers Museum which includes Woodcraft Folk banners.
-Woodcraft Folk historical records are held at t University College London.
+Woodcraft Folk historical records are held at University College London.
 Much of these archives can be viewed online including resources on how to use them for young people's groups.

 Notable former Woodcraft Folk include the MPs Jeremy Corbyn and Lloyd Russell-Moyle (the latter of whom went on to become the organisation's chief executive), singer Sophie Ellis-Bextor, author and broadcaster Michael Rosen, and journalist Robert Peston.

 Philosophy

 The Woodcraft Folk has always been "committed to issues of social justice, pacifism and the principles of cooperation" and described itself in 1930 as a "powerful educational instrument".
-A slogan of Woodcraft Folk is Span the world with friendship; it also uses "Education for Social Change" in its publicity and also constitutional documents.
+They use the slogans "Span the World with Friendship" and "Education for Social Change", the latter particularly in its publicity and also constitutional documents.

 Woodcraft Folk is not based upon any particular religious belief or national identity.
 The core values are that irrespective of social background, status, age, gender, sexual orientation etc. all members have an equal say in the decision-making process.
 The organisation welcomes all young people whether they have a religious background or none and much of its work emphasises the importance of international understanding and friendship.
 The principles of peace and co-operation are therefore central to everything they do and they endeavour to develop members to have an understanding of some of the issues behind global poverty and conflict in the belief in fashioning a new, better world.

+The organisation lists its educational aims and principles as: